sowmyathogiti/Healthify/README.md

 ## Acceptance Criteria:

 - The Healthify-NWMSU app will work on all devices like in all android devices ,an iphone SE , an iPad and in all laptops.
+- App’s performance for designated and non-designated tasks.
+- User can access the application only by submitting required details.

 ## User interface sketches:
 1. Login page for all users and a button specified for admin login in it.